abrugaro/rp-jira-sync/README.md

 - [ ] Specify owners json file format in docs
 - [ ] Add item logs to the task description
 - [ ] Filter tests that are affected by bugs to avoid creating tasks
+- [ ] Reduce calls to Jira API by keeping a cache of issues queried

 # Tech Debt